AICC/CMI-5_Spec_Current/cmi5_runtime.md

 Conformance to this specification is defined in section.

-In this specification, “MUST” is to be interpreted as a requirement on an implementation;
+In this specification,
+“MUST” is to be interpreted as a requirement on an implementation.
 “MUST NOT” is to be interpreted as a prohibition.

-“Should” is to be interpreted as a recommendation for implementation; “SHOULD NOT” is to be interpreted as the converse of “SHOULD”.
+“SHOULD” is to be interpreted as a recommendation for implementation.
+“SHOULD NOT” is to be interpreted as the converse of “SHOULD”.

-“May” is to be interpreted as a course of action that is permissible within the limits of the specification; “need not” indicates a course of action that is not required.
+“MAY” is to be interpreted as a course of action that is permissible within the limits of this specification.
+“NEED NOT” indicates a course of action that is not required.

 Uses of xAPI specification outside the scope this specification do not affect conformance with this specification.